When the desire to start a garden is strong, but your situation and space is limited, it’s time to think… ‘Container Garden’!

 If you are anything like me, you like to rearrange things from time to time.
 One of the great things about container gardening is that if you decide to switch things up, you simply move your planters around.

 If the lighting isn’t quite right or a storm is brewing…move the planters.
 As the sun shifts in the sky and the summer gets hotter, you may need to relocate your plants into the shade.
 You have the ability to adapt your environment to fit your situation.

 The choices are only limited by your imagination, space, and (to an extent) location.
 To save space, you could consider vertical gardening and utilize usually unused wall space to hang planters.
 Or, you can allow vines to grow over the unused space.
 I’ve seen grape arbors and other vining plants used as a living screen.
 So, vertical gardening not only saves space but can also be functional and aesthetically pleasing.

-Other considerations are how well the planters retain water, your ability to lift and/or move the planter (you could always put it on plant stands with casters to make things easier), and its location (will it be sitting in direct sunlight).
+Other considerations are how well the planters retain water, your ability to lift and/or move the planter (you could always put it on plant stands with casters to make things easier), and its location (shade vs direct sunlight).
 Think of the many possibilities when you are making your choices.

 In the spirit of transparency, maintaining a container garden does require a bit of work, but nothing too crazy.

 Since the plants are in containers, their space is limited.
 Limited space means limited water and nutrient availability.

 Plants growing in the ground that require more water or nutrients can reach for it in the ground; roots growing deeper and/or wider to get to what they need.
 Well, that possibility is limited with planters.
 Therefore, container gardens require more frequent watering and feeding.
 You will want to maintain a nice moist, not wet, soil.
 It will be up to you to maintain balance; not drowning or drying out the roots.